mattxwang/lowkey/_posts/2017-10-18-tumultuous-times.markdown

 [![Slime Rancher Logo]({{site.baseurl}}/img/slime-rancher.png)](http://slimerancher.com/)

 Slime Rancher is my shit.
-It's a pretty basic game in principle: you're a slime rancher, ranching slimes by taking care of them and feeding them.
-You explore a well-drawn world filled with cute (and feral slimes), and you just chill.
+It's a pretty basic game in principle: you're a slime rancher, taking care of them while collecting valuable plorts.
+You explore a well-drawn world filled with cute (and sometimes feral) slimes, and you just chill.
 It's a really relaxing game to play - there's very little pressure, and you just enjoy yourself.

 ![Slime Rancher Gameplay]({{site.baseurl}}/img/slime-rancher-gameplay.jpg)